Royal Pavilion and Museums - future management proposals

 The changes were agreed by the council’s Policy, Resources and Growth committee on 19 January 2017, the timescale will be:

-- February-April 2017: Register the trust as a charitable organisation; establish an interim board of trustees, to include councillors
+- February-May2017: Establish an interim board of trustees, to include councillors

 - April 2017-March 2018: Draw up business plans and legal documents for the new trust, work with staff on transfer to the new trust

 - April 2018: New trust begins a transition year

 - April 2019: Hand over from interim to full-time board of trustees

 What are the advantages of creating a cultural trust?

 A trust will give the service greater freedom to bring in new income and help provide financial security for the future.
 It would have tax benefits and charitable status.